shausha/TATTVA/README.md

 1. Create a new cluster in MongoDB Atlas
 2. Create a database user with read/write permissions
 3. Get your connection string from MongoDB Atlas
-4. Replace the placeholder MongoDB URI in `netlify.toml` with your actual connection string

 ### Netlify Deployment Steps
 1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)